davedarch/gui-buttons/README.md

 2. **Load Configuration:**
    - Click on the "Load Config" button to select a JSON file containing your command configurations.
    - Example JSON files are available in the `configs/` directory, including:
-     - `ollama_commands.json`: Commands related to the Ollama framework.
      - `github_commands.json`: Git and GitHub operations.
      - `basic_commands.json`: Basic shell commands like listing directories and showing the date.
      - `mixed_commands.json`: A combination of shell and AppleScript commands.